RishiCPS/sentinel-winevt-gap-checker/README.md

 * You need permissions to read Sentinel alert rules and run Log Analytics queries.
 * The **XPath** targets the Security log channel (DCR mapping applies).
 * Regex is intentionally conservative; sanity check EventIDs if you see false positives from complex lists.

-If you want, I can also generate a starter `.gitignore` and commit scaffolding (license, sample screenshots folder, etc.).